 1. Providing automated fraud detection and proactive threat hunting.

 Financial fraud and cyberattacks evolve constantly, often bypassing traditional rule-based systems.
-Agentic AI addresses this by identifying suspicious patterns across multiple data sources simultaneously and taking immediate action to mitigate risks.
+Agentic AI can address this by being trained to identify suspicious patterns across multiple data sources simultaneously and taking immediate action to mitigate risks.

-In a financial context, agents monitor transaction streams continuously.
+In a financial context, agents can monitor transaction streams continuously.
 Consider an anomaly like a series of high-value purchases that don't match a user’s historical behaviour.
 The agent doesn't just send an alert for a human to check hours later.
-It can request additional verification or block the transaction within milliseconds.
-Cybersecurity agents follow a similar logic they proactively hunt for hidden vulnerabilities by correlating events across network traffic and access logs.
-By the time a security breach would normally be detected, an agent has often already identified the compromise and isolated the affected systems.
+It can trigger additional verification or, in some systems, block a transaction.
+Cybersecurity agents follow a similar logic; they help detect vulnerabilities.
+Some agents can help surface and contain threats faster than manual workflows alone.

 How agentic AI helps enterprises.